SoftBank Group: 2022–present

 In August 2022, Softbank said that it sold its entire Uber holdings in April–July 2022.
 It was also reported that Softbank exited Opendoor in that quarter.
 Five years after Masayoshi Son’s $100 billion fund entered the financial world to much fanfare, Softbank’s venture firm was crumbling and on the verge of collapse.
 Its large venture vehicles struggled badly, performing in the bottom of the asset class, and many of Son’s closest associates in the effort had departed from the company.
+In 2022, SoftBank Group posted a gain of more than US $34 billion from selling down its stake in Alibaba Group Holding.
+This would result in its stake decreasing from 23.7 percent to 14.6 percent.
+SoftBank was once a major investor in Alibaba, with 48 percent of its assets in 2020, but by 2022, it had almost none.
+SoftBank was not directly tied to any specific funding, partnerships, or features related to subsidiaries, such as operations of its subsidiaries including the company's B2B e-commerce site.

 In February 2023, Toyota Tsusho announced that it had bought the controlling interest in SB Energy, which would become a subsidiary, alongside Toyota Tsusho subsidiary Eurus Energy.
 In April 2023, SoftBank Group Corp. announced it was selling to a Singapore-based company run by Masayoshi Son’s youngest brother its Korea-based early-stage venture capital arm SoftBank Ventures Asia Corp. after suffering billions of dollars in losses from failed startup bets.
 In May 2023, the SoftBank Group announced that losses from the SoftBank Vision Fund had widened 70 percent to a record $32 billion from a year ago.
 In another divestiture of assets, SoftBank Group also sold the stake in Fortress Investment Group to Mubadala and Fortress' management.
 SoftBank Group's Arm filed for an IPO on 21 August 2023 on the Nasdaq.
 A few days earlier, SoftBank bought back the 25% stake from Vision Fund for around $16 billion, valuing Arm at over $64 billion.
 Arm went public on 14 September 2023 raising $4.87 billion at a $54.5 billion valuation, with SoftBank continuing to own 90.6% of the company following the offering.
 In December 2023, telecommunication and networking company SoftBank Corp, a subsidiary of SoftBank Group Corp, paid $513 million for a controlling stake in Irish technology company Cubic Telecom, in a deal that will net the company’s founders and its private backers a multimillion-euro payout.